Smit251/PersonalExperiments/README.md

-# Safe Haven Savings Comparator
+# CD vs Treasury Bills Professional Comparator

 _A professional financial calculator to compare the after-tax returns of Certificate of Deposit (CD) and Treasury Bill (T-Bill) investment strategies._

 ---

 ## 📖 Overview
-**Safe Haven** helps users make informed decisions by providing a **side-by-side comparison** of after-tax returns for:
+**CD vs Treasury Bills Professional Comparator** helps users make informed decisions by providing a **side-by-side comparison** of after-tax returns for:
 - A single **CD** investment
 - A **T-Bill reinvestment (ladder) strategy**